akc42/html-editor/README.md

 Returns self (the Editor instance).

+### makeListItem

+If Inside an ordered or unordered list, add an additional list item at cursor point of list.
+Note: Normal Insertion Rules Apply.

+Returns self (the Editor instance).

 ### removeList

 Changes any at-least-partially selected blocks which are part of a list to no longer be part of a list.